nemborkar/100DaysOfCodeLogs/Round05.md

 ## Log

+### 20210621-22 Day74-75
+Added some GET methods to the endpoints
+Also looking into gitx (a tool that allows individual lines to be commited)
+some methods are not working, so gotta fix those and then add the rest of the operations

 ### 20210618 Day73
 Pair programmed with a senior dev at work.
 It's unimaginable how much knowledge gets shared in casual conversation
 A lot of unknowns in our project made so much more sense and learned a lot of tips and tricks!